marchah/MyBudget-Backend/README.md

 * RecurringController: doesn't support endDate
 * Unit Test: Mapping and Filter
 * Clean code in ActionController and add unit test
-* For Type remove unique in constraint, to it in the controller instead